ebresafegaga/zipper/README.md

 Inspired by these papers (Functional Pearls):
-  "The Zipper" by Gerald Heut, and
+  "The Zipper" by Gérard Huet, and
   "Weaving a Web" by Ralf Hinze and Johan Jeuring

  and implemented in F#.